In-depth VIP museum visits for Museum Patrons and Board members – or other high ranking visitors

 Guaranteed entry at Rijksmuseum, VIP service.
 Best at 9 AM.

-Guaranteed entry at Van Gogh, VIP service, without online booking, max 4 clients.
+Guaranteed entry at Van Gogh, VIP service, with online booking.

 Private boat tours in historic luxury wooden canal boats, with stories and insights told on the spot.